 In contrast to my very limited success in learning to play rock music, I was able to develop extensive abilities in note reading and strumming and picking chords for songs that did not have a rock beat to them.
 In addition, considerable exposure to classical music during these years, both through my guitar lessons and through close connections with many college friends who were classical musicians, developed a deep love and appreciation in me for classical music.

-Although before I was saved, I had listened to many different styles of music, I had very little exposure to Christian hymnody before I was saved.
+Although I had listened to many different styles of music in my life, I did not have much exposure to Christian hymnody before I was saved.
 In the years leading up to my conversion, I did attend services occasionally at an Assembly of God church, but I have no recollection of the music that I heard on those occasions.

-My experience of this new music was not just that I was singing words that I had never sung before—there was an entirely different feel to this music.
-This sacred music never brought back to my mind any of the earlier styles that I had saturated my mind with over the years.
+My experience of this new music was not just that I was singing words that I had not sung before—there was an entirely different feel to this music.
+This sacred music did not bring back to my mind the earlier styles that I had saturated my mind with over the years.

 Now, after 23 years of being immersed in psalms, hymns, and spiritual songs, I am readily able to detect a difference between what I first heard in my first church and what I hear today in Christian music sung and performed in contemporary styles.
 Whereas the former never recalls to my mind secular music that I have heard, CCM readily does so.

-As one who first had his mind immersed for many years in the world’s music and then immersed for many years in psalms, hymns, and spiritual songs, I find it appalling that good brethren assert that CCM is acceptable music for divine worship.
-Not having the background that I have, many of them are clueless to the effects that the musical styles of CCM—regardless of the words—are having upon them.
+As one who first had his mind immersed for many years in the world’s music and then immersed for many years in psalms, hymns, and spiritual songs, I find it regrettable that good brethren assert that CCM is acceptable music for divine worship.
+Not having the background that I have, many of them do not understand the harmful effects that the musical styles of CCM—regardless of the words—are having upon them.

 Furthermore, even after years of being a believer, I find that I still have within me a deep affinity for rock music, pop, and other music that is played and sung in worldly styles.
 Based on my extensive experiential knowledge of the world’s music and of sacred music that is clearly distinct in style from the world’s music, it is clear to me that CCM has no place in the life of a dedicated believer and should be eradicated from every church that desires to glorify God in its worship.